-Ballon Fiesta Park, in the shadow of Sandia Peak, is host to this year’s free Independence Day celebration from 3 to 10 p.m.
+Balloon Fiesta Park, in the shadow of Sandia Peak, is host to this year’s free Independence Day celebration from 3 to 10 p.m.
 It’s a full day of entertainment.
-The presentation of colors is by the Eldorado High School JROTC and the national anthem will be sung by local songstress Cat Powdrell.
-Country star Clint Black is headlining.
-The Microbrew Garden features 20 local establishments and 30 local food vendors will have everything from stuffed sopapillas to barbecue to funnel cakes to shaved ice.
+There is a lineup of different bands including Nitty Gritty Dirt Band.
+Also enjoy plenty of children’s activities throughout the day.
+The Microbrew Garden features a huge variety of local establishments and local food vendors will have everything from fried chicken and grilled burgers to snow cones and plenty more.
 Fireworks blast off at 9:15 p.m.

-Get ready for some nostalgia at this old-fashioned celebration complete with parade, a picnic, live music in Brandenburg Park and a finale of fireworks.
-The parade, billed as the largest in northern New Mexico, begins promptly at 10 a.m. and is made up of deco-rated floats, equestrian units, car clubs and vintage jeeps.
+Get ready for some nostalgia at this classic celebration complete with parade, a picnic, live music in Brandenburg Park and a full day of activities for the family throughout the town.
+The parade, billed as the largest in northern New Mexico, begins promptly at 10 a.m. and is made up of decorated floats, equestrian units, car clubs, and vintage Jeeps.
 The annual July 4 Egg Toss and family-friendly games take place on the lawn of the Red River Community House.
-The day’s activities run from 10 a.m. to 11:30 p.m.
+All activities of the day begin at 10 a.m.

 If you like fireworks then this is the place to be.
 The spectacular pyrotechnic show, which lights up the night sky and beautiful Lake Mescalero, is the biggest and longest in New Mexico.
-This free celebration begins at 3 p.m. with live musical performances that don’t end until midnight.
-Concession stands and jumping balloon houses are geared for family fun.
-There’s an outdoor barbecue with summer favorites and of course hot dogs and hamburgers!
-Wristbands for concessions are $10.
+This day full of festivities begins at 3 p.m. with ticketed activities including rock climbing, an obstacle course, jumping balloons, and more.
+From 5 p.m. on there will live musical performances that go on until 9 p.m.
+This event is geared towards family fun, and with this being the largest fireworks display in New Mexico, you and your people won’t want to miss it!

-This event, now in its 42nd year, takes place in the city’s historic plaza and continues to be a labor of love for the Rotary Clubs of Santa Fe which donate the proceeds to local nonprofits.
-Of course, there are hot-off-the-griddle pancakes to be eaten, as well as cool cars to admire, a unique art show to wander through, kid’s games to play, an arts and craft show to shop at and live music that gets your feet moving.
+This event takes place in the city’s historic plaza and continues to be a labor of love for the Rotary Clubs of Santa Fe which donate the proceeds to local nonprofits.
+Of course, there are hot-off-the-griddle pancakes to be eaten, as well as cool cars to admire, a unique art show to wander through, kid’s games to play, arts and crafts vendors to shop at, and live music that gets your feet moving.
 Wander through town, drop into local businesses, hang out with family and friends and end the day looking up at the unforgettable fireworks show.
 Tickets are $8 in advance, $10 the day of.

 Begin the day at Gough Park at the annual Kiwanis pancake breakfast.
 After you’ve eaten your fill, wander over to the downtown section to watch the parade which snakes its way down Pope, Bullard, Broadway, Hudson and 12th Street.
 Head back to Gough Park for live music, food and art vendors and the Silver City Fireworks Show sponsored by First American Bank.
-Be sure to take some time to go to the Silver City Museum courtyard for the 34th Annual Ice Cream Social taking place from 11 a.m. to 4 p.m.
+Be sure to take some time to go to the Silver City Museum courtyard for the Annual Ice Cream Social.
 Nothing like a root beer float to celebrate the day!